Unless you've been living under a rock, you'll know what a guitar is.

 He or she would point to something on the car and ask “what’s that called?”
 You’d say ”erm...the cooler” or something.
-Knowing the name for parts of your guitar is just as important as knowing the name for bits of your car.
+Knowing the name for parts of your guitar (also known as guitar anatomy) is just as important as knowing the name for bits of your car.

 So let’s take a look: